-Syntax Description 0 (Optional) Configures a preshared key specified in clear text (indicated by 0) to authenticate communication between the RADIUS client and server.
+0 (Optional) Configures a preshared key specified in clear text (indicated by 0) to authenticate communication between the RADIUS client and server.
 This is the default.
 7 (Optional) Configures a preshared key specified in encrypted text (indicated by 7) to authenticate communication between the RADIUS client and server. shared-secret Configures a preshared key to authenticate communication between the RADIUS client and server.
-Defaults No RADIUS key is co nfigured.
-Command Modes Configuration mode.
-Command History Release Modification 1.0(2) This command was introduced.
-Usage Guidelines length of the key is res spaces are not allowed) on the switch.
+No RADIUS key is co nfigured.
+Configuration mode.
+Release Modification 1.0(2) This command was introduced. length of the key is res spaces are not allowed) on the switch.
 You can the RADIUS preshared key to authenticate the switch to the RADIUS server.
 The tricted to 65 characters and can include any printable ASCII characters (white b.
 You can configure a global key to be used for all RADIUS server configurations a override this global key assignment by explicitly using the key option in the mmand.
-Global key configuration is exempted from CFS distribution.
-Examples switch# config termi switch(config)# radi switch(config)# radi es provide various scenarios to configure RADIUS authentication: inal .us-server key AnyWord .us-server key 0 AnyWord .us-server key 7 public Related Commands Command Description show radius-server Displays RADIUS server information.
+Global key configuration is exempted from CFS distribution. switch# config termi switch(config)# radi switch(config)# radi es provide various scenarios to configure RADIUS authentication: inal .us-server key AnyWord .us-server key 0 AnyWord .us-server key 7 public Command Description - 7 shared-secret No RADIUS key is con Configuration mode.
+Release 1.0(2) You need to configure length of the key is ress spaces are not allowed) on the switch.
+You can radius-server host con The following example switch# config terms switch(config)# radi switch(config)# radi switch(config)# radi radius-server retransmit radius-server retransmit count no radius-server retransmit count

-radius-server retransmit